xdnicoco/4coder_modal/README.md

 # 4coder Modal Customization Layer
 This is my EXPEREMENTAL(!!) customization layer of 4coder super in the journey to a modal future.
 I took some elements from emacs, and some elements from vim, and added my own functions and functionality to create a highly customized modal system.
+Every mode has custom colors to indicate it is activated.

 Tested only on 4coder 2.24.